TEDxAuckland/tedx-auckland-site/src/_drafts/what-does-too-touristy-mean.md

 I don’t mind crowds, however they are made especially unpleasant when other tourists behave in a disrespectful manner.
 In Vietnam, I visited the [Củ Chi Tunnels](https://www.history.com/topics/vietnam-war/cu-chi-tunnels), an area used by the Viet Cong to hide and plot against American forces.
 Some tourists were smiling for pictures in front of American war tanks, and others were shooting rifles on a firing range.

 Similarly, in Laos, I witnessed an [alms giving ceremony](http://www.visit-laos.com/luang-prabang/alms-giving-ceremony.htm), where monks walked the streets to receive food donations.
 During this procession, groups of tourists chose to use flash photography and kept talking loudly.
-I didn't think it was appropriate to be acting in this manner.
+I didn’t think it was appropriate to be acting in this manner.
 If anything, it’s insensitive to the struggles experienced by the locals during the Vietnam War, and rude to Laotian customs.
 It’s important to be a good tourist by paying respect to these historical places.

-I think crowds foster this type of negative behaviour because people are grouped together in an unknown place and are less likely to be held accountable for their actions.
-This feeling of anonymity seems to facilitate no long-term repercussions for their behaviour. &nbsp;
+This environment fosters this type of negative behaviour in crowds because people are less likely to be held accountable for their actions.
+It’s sometimes encouraged by local tour guides.
+In the Củ Chi Tunnels the guide would ask if we wanted to take photos and shoot rifles.
+I later asked him why people choose to do this, to which he responded by saying “tourists like it”.
+It’s important to remember that people from all different cultures are coming together in an unfamiliar place, and with their learned behaviour act in a way which is different to you and I, and at times it’s difficult to comprehend.
+But this lack of accountability means there are no long-term repercussions being felt for their negative behaviour.

-I also overheard travellers talk about not wanting to share a space which held too many other tourists.
+I’d also overhear travellers talk about not wanting to visit a place which held too many other tourists because it’s irritating.
 But I don’t think that’s a justified reason to reject those places.
 Other travellers have a right to experience the site, and sharing the space with others can sometimes add value to your overall experience.
 In the Củ Chi Tunnels, I met some lovely travellers who added a positive note to the uncomfortable tour.
+On a positive note, everything was organized for me on the tour, which made it easier to relax and enjoy the experience.

-I’m still glad to have experienced those tours, as I connected with like-minded people, and reflected on how we ought to conduct ourselves in historically significant areas.
-It seems to me that it isn't the number of tourists that makes for a negative experience, but the type of tourist.
+Overall, I’m still glad to have experienced those tours, as I connected with like-minded people, and reflected on how we ought to conduct ourselves in historically significant areas.
+It seems to me that it isn’t the number of tourists that makes for a negative experience, but the type of tourist.

 #### So, how should we be good tourists?

 When you think of a place as being “too touristy”, what does this means to you?
-I have touched on some of the negative aspects of tourism, but being in touristic places in itself is not something to be viewed as negative because you can gain a lot of enriching experiences from these places, despite their downfalls.
-In a lot of tours I felt very comfortable because everything was organised for me, and it allowed me to relax and appreciate the moment.&nbsp;
+I have touched on some of the negative aspects of tourism, but being a tourist in itself is not something to be viewed as negative.
+Traveling for pleasure should be encouraged as it brings a lot of meaningful experiences, despite the downfalls.

+&nbsp;

 My advice?
-Be open to new experiences, have cultural sensitivity, and some knowledge of the area - as this can help you to become a good tourist.
+Be open to new experiences, increase your tolerance towards other tourists, have cultural sensitivity, and some knowledge of the area - as this can help you to become a good tourist.
 If you generalise tourism as being negative and forget to identify some of the positive aspects, you can miss out on some truly memorable experiences.